Hamar - Lillehammer

 Day 1: (15 km) Hamar – Veldre

-The pilgrimage can begin from the centre of Hamar and follow the path along lake Mjøsa to the ruins of the Hamar Cathedral, also known as Hamardomen.
-Here in one of the country's largest medieval museums, during the summer season you can join one or more of the museum's guided tours.
-In addition to beautiful Gregorian singing in the Hamardomen, the guided tour of the medieval plant and herb garden is recommended.
-Close by is the Hamar Pilgrim Centre, where everyone is welcome for more information on pilgrimage on the Gudbrandsdalsleden.
+From Hamar city center, follow the path along Lake Mjøsa to Domkirkeodden.
+Here you will find the beautiful ruins of the old cathedral from the 12th century, housed under a spectacular glass canopy.
+During the summer season, you can join one or more of the museum's regular guided tours.
+In addition to lectures and beautiful Gregorian chants in Hamardomen, the guided tour of the medieval site and the herb garden is recommended.
+Nearby is also the Hamar Pilgrim Center, where everyone is welcome to stop by for a chat, a stamp, and more information about pilgrim walking on the Gudbrandsdalsleden

-From Hamardomen, you can follow the pilgrim path into the Furuberget Nature Reserve.
-The area is known for, among other things, several rare plant species and remains after a rural castle, which today is visible with remnants of rock and earth ramparts.
-Along the path further towards Brumunddal you alternately walk on asphalt and dirt roads through a hilly agricultural landscape and forest.
+From Domkirkeodden, follow the Pilgrim path into Furuberget Nature Reserve.
+The area is known for, among other things, several rare plant species and the remains of a rural castle, visible with remnants of rock and earth ramparts.
+Along the path towards Brumunddal, you alternately walk on asphalt and dirt roads through a hilly, agricultural landscape and forests.
 Remember to use appropriate shoes for the ground.
 You pass Furnes Church, a stone church from 1708, and a typical medieval cave wall at Nordre Jevanol.
-Brumunddal town centre is a pleasant place to stop at one of the many cafés before eventually having to embark on the climb up towards Veldre.
-The rewards are beautiful views of Lake Mjøsa and the surrounding region.
+Brumunddal city centre is a pleasant place to stop for a break at one of the cafés, before having to embark on the climb up towards Veldre.
+The reward is a beautiful view of Lake Mjøsa and the country side.

 Accommodation: